Rrantisi/ReadMe-Books-App/README.md

 4. Preview book content directly in our app
 5. Share a book with a friend
 6. Filter books by category/author

+## Contribution Guidelines

+To Contribute to this project, please follow these steps:

+1. Fork the repository and create a new branch for your contributions.
+2. Make your changes and please ensure they adhere to the project's coding convetions and style guidelines.
+3. Test your changes and make sure they don't produce any error.
+4. Commit your changes and push them to your forked repository.
+5. Submit a pull request with a clear explanation of the purpose and details of your contribution.

 ## Contact